 Due to the impact of the COVID-19 pandemic on the NHS and our charity, we are not holding our Cervical Screening Awards in 2021.
 However, we will be open for applications in 2022.
 We hope you understand and thank you for your continued support.

-The Cervical Screening Awards were created in 2010 to identify and reward the UK's best local cervical screening campaigns and provide opportunities to share best practice with other health professionals.
+The Jo’s Cervical Cancer Trust Cervical Screening Awards identify and reward the UK's best local cervical screening campaigns and provide opportunities to share best practice with other health professionals, community groups and organisations.

 In 2019 we introduced new categories to recognise the different ways your campaigns and projects raise awareness and help improve knowledge of cervical screening.